 Non-Idiomatic improvisation at the Lucerne University of Applied Sciences and Arts, Switzerland

-The Lucerne University of Applied Sciences and Arts offers a Bachelor’s Degree with specialisation in Non-Idiomatic Improvisation and a Master’s Degree in Music and Art Performance.
+The Lucerne University of Applied Sciences and Arts offers a Bachelor’s Degree with specialisation in Non-Idiomatic Improvisation as well as a Minor in Improvisation from autumn 2020.

 The Lucerne University of Applied Sciences and Arts is at the forefront in the field of non-idiomatic improvisation in Europe.
 It builds on decades of experience in research, knowledge transfer, methodology and performance.
 The main focus being on bringing together forms of improvisation coming out of Jazz, classical and other musical traditions.